HewlettPackard/terraform-provider-oneview/docs/r/connection_templates.html.markdown

 ```
 ## Terraform Command to import

-	terraform import oneview_connection_templates.default <connection-template-name>
+	terraform import oneview_connection_templates.default <connection-template-uri>

 ## Argument Reference

 The following arguments are supported:

-* `connection-template-name` - (Required) A unique name for the resource as per the appliance.
+* `uri` - (Required) A unique uri for the resource as per the appliance.

 - - -
 description: |-